|

 irresponsible public access producers creating programs containing

-subject matter and opinions that in many cases, offended groups of viewers.
+subject matter and opinions that in many cases, offended many viewers.

 They were progressively becoming more offensive.
 I